Houdini 21.0 Character KineFX

 Electra with FK behavior

-4. To build the rest of the rig, we don’t need all the joints available as FK controls, so in the fk node, Controls tab, remove all the entries in the tpromotegroup, rpromotegroup, and spromotegroup parameters.
+5. To build the rest of the rig, we don’t need all the joints available as FK controls, so we can remove the properties attribute from Electra’s joints:

 Add root and cog controls

-We now add root and cog controls to the Electra rig using the transformdriver rig component.
+We now add root and cog controls to the Electra rig using the transform driver rig component.
 The root control sits at the skeleton’s root joint, and the cog control sits at the skeleton’s pelvis joint.
 The cog control is used later as the parent of the spine joint chain.

 3. Set the following for the root control: